JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 - Fixed possible crashes on dedicated servers when attempting to eat something in `left_forgotten:alpha_minecraft`
 - Fixed Redstone Ore not generating due to a typo ([#5](https://github.com/JustMili0/LeftForgotten/issues/5))
 - [TODO] Fixed Chest remodels breaking with block entity optimization mods
+- Reworked the Music Player, now any issues it could've had should be gone
 - [TODO] Fully accounted for every block and item tag for every and item block added

 ### ***DEV STUFF***